umbraco/UmbracoCMSDocs/Articles/FileSystemProviders/extending.md

     });
 }
 ```
-The PhysicalFileProvider takes a single parameter, the **RootPath** - the rooted, filesystem path, using directory separator chars, NOT ending with a separator // eg "c:" or "c:\path\to\site" or "\\server\path", the safest way to achieve this is using `Path.Combine`.
+The PhysicalFileProvider takes a single parameter, the **RootPath** - the rooted, filesystem path, using directory separator chars, not ending with a separator `//`, eg `c:`, `c:\path\to\site` or `\\server\path`.
+The safest way to achieve this is using `Path.Combine`.

-You also have to specify the  **RequestPath** - the relative url, where the media will be served, using url separator chars, NOT ending with a separator / eg "" or "/Views" or "/Media".
+You also have to specify the  **RequestPath** - the relative URL, where the media will be served, using URL separator chars, not ending with a separator `/`, eg "", `/Views` or `/Media`.

-Now you can use your newly registered static file location as if it was wwwroot.
-Notice how you no longer need to use `hostingEnvironment.MapPathWebRoot(folderLocation)`, since you're no longer trying to map the location to somewhere within wwwroot, but instead use your newly registered static file location.
+Now you can use your newly registered static file location as if it was `wwwroot`.
+Notice how you no longer need to use `hostingEnvironment.MapPathWebRoot(folderLocation)`, since you're no longer trying to map the location to somewhere within `wwwroot`, but instead use your newly registered static file location.

 ```csharp
 public void Compose(IUmbracoBuilder builder)